joeltornatore/fibonacci/README.md

 function.
 It returns _NaN_ (Not A Number) if you entered text that was not a number.
 In that case, we will generate _default_how_many_ Fibonacci numbers.
 We also check that you don't ask for too few or too many.
 The minimum you can do is two, and most is 1478.
-Try that many to see what happens!
+Try more to see what happens!
 * We initialize our _fibs_ list to 0 and 1, the first two in the series.
 * We generate the rest of the numbers by adding the two previous numbers